Lessons from the Wildfires - The dance of Fire and Earth

 And yet we don’t allow that.
 We don't allow our fire to be nurtured in sustainable, healthy ways.

-We want Black voices to be softer and nicer in order for us to decided to listen to the fact that they’re being lynched and murdered.
+We want Black and Brown voices to be softer and nicer in order for us to decided to listen to the fact that they’ve been fighting for their lives.

 We’re afraid of our own creative voice because it might mean dissenting from the capitalistic model.